AlanaStB/BINF-5507/Assignments/Assignment2/Read_Me.txt

-This Repository is part of the Machine Learning and AI course at Humber College.
+This Repository is part of the Machine Learning and AI course at Humber Collegecon.
 It uses data from UCI Machine Learning Repository's Heart Diseas Dataset to train Machine  Learning models: Linear Regression, Logistic  Regression and K-NNs.

 To Run Code: